run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 === "Airgapped"
     You should receive a single file `runai-<version>.tar` from Run:ai customer support

+## Run:ai Software Prerequisites

+### Operating System

+OpenShift has specific operating system requirements that can be found in the RedHat documentation.

-## OpenShift
+### OpenShift

 Run:ai supports OpenShift.
 Supported versions are 4.8 through 4.10.

 * OpenShift must be configured with a trusted certificate.
 * OpenShift must have a configured [identity provider](https://docs.openshift.com/container-platform/4.9/authentication/understanding-identity-provider.html){target=_blank}.

-!!!
-Important
-    * _Entitlement_ is the RedHat OpenShift licensing mechanism.
+* OpenShift must have _Entitlement_.
+Entitlement is the RedHat OpenShift licensing mechanism.
 Without entitlement, __you will not be able to install the NVIDIA drivers__ used by the GPU Operator.
 For further information see [here](https://www.openshift.com/blog/how-to-use-entitled-image-builds-to-build-drivercontainers-with-ubi-on-openshift){target=_blank}, or the equivalent [NVIDIA documentation](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/archive/1.9.0/openshift/cluster-entitlement.html){target=_blank}.
 Entitlement is [not required anymore](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/openshift/steps-overview.html#entitlement-free-supported-versions){target=_blank} if you are using OpenShift 4.9.9 or above
-    * If you are planning to use NVIDIA A100 with CoreOS, you will need GPU Operator version 1.9 or above.

-## Download Third-Party Dependencies

-An OpenShift installation of Run:ai has third-party dependencies that must be pre-downloaded to an Airgapped environment.
-These are the _NVIDIA GPU Operator_ and _Kubernetes Node Feature Discovery Operator_

-=== "Connected"
-    No additional work needs to be performed.
-We will use the _Red Hat Certified Operator Catalog (Operator Hub)_ during the installation.

-=== "Airgapped"
-    Download the [NVIDIA GPU Operator pre-requisites](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/install-gpu-operator-air-gapped.html#install-gpu-operator-air-gapped){target=_blank}.
-These instructions also include the download of the Kubernetes Node Feature Discovery Operator.
+### NVIDIA Prerequisites

+See Run:ai Cluster prerequisites [NVIDIA](../../cluster-setup/cluster-prerequisites.md#nvidia) requirements.

+The Run:ai control plane, when installed standalone, does not require the NVIDIA prerequisites.

+Information on how to download the GPU Operator for air-gapped installation can be found in the [NVIDIA GPU Operator pre-requisites](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/install-gpu-operator-air-gapped.html#install-gpu-operator-air-gapped){target=_blank}.

+### (Optional) Inference Prerequisites

+See Run:ai Cluster prerequisites [Inference](../../cluster-setup/cluster-prerequisites.md#inference) requirements.

+The Run:ai control plane, when installed standalone, does not require the Inference prerequisites.

 ## Installer Machine

 The machine running the installation script (typically the Kubernetes master) must have: